 2. The area in front of the temple

-From the main gate to the temple there are following sights:
+From the main gate to the temple there are the following sights:

 Behind the main gate, there are 3 precious towers of 3 top leaders of the justice body of Caodaism: Ho Phap Pham Cong Tac, Thuong Pham Cao Huynh Cu, Thuong Sanh Cao Hoai Sang.
 The towers carved many clever patterns and traceries.
 The face sides of the towers are opposite the temple.
 (Precious towers are where high-class monks are buried).